Division

 Life, Personal and Social Science

-• Anatomy and Physiology* - Participants will be assessed on their understanding of the anatomy and physiology for the integumentary, muscular, and skeletal systems of the human body.
+• Anatomy and Physiology* - Participants will be assessed on their understanding of the anatomy and physiology for the nervous, special senses, and endocrine systems of the human body.

 • Disease Detectives* - Participants will use their investigative skills in the scientific study of disease, injury, health, and disability in populations or groups of people.

-• Entomology* - Students will be asked to identify insects and selected immature insects by order and family, answer questions about insects, and use or construct a dichotomous key.
+• Entomology* - Students will be asked to identify insects and selected immature insects by indicated taxonomic order and family, answer questions about insects, and use or construct a dichotomous key.
+All insects will be representatives of insects found in North America, north of Mexico.

 Earth and Space Science

-• Astronomy - Teams will demonstrate an understanding of stellar evolution, star formation, and exoplanets.
+• Astronomy - Teams will demonstrate an understanding of stellar evolution, from formation to destruction.

 Physical Science and Chemistry